DickerDackel/ddslideshow/README.md

 To do this, scroll through the timeline and find images where you want to change the zoom direction or the pan anchor.
-Then select that specific image, configure zoom or pan and press `Apply zoom` and/or `Apply pan` again for this single selected image.
+Then select that specific image, configure zoom or pan and press `Apply zoom` or `Apply pan` again for this single selected image.

+Note, since the calculation of the panning depends on the zoom, panning also needs to be re-applied when the zoom is changed.

 Repeat this until you're happy with the whole slideshow.